 Index annuities feature vesting schedules similar to that of 401(k) employer matching.
 You're allowed to withdrawal a certain amount penalty-free, but earnings on the withdrawn amount are reduced.
 This structure discourages investors from bailing on the insurance company during bear markets.
 In short, don’t invest in an index annuity if you’re uncomfortable with its vesting schedule.

 In the case of annuities, the IRS assesses a 10% tax penalty on income withdrawals prior to the age of 59.5.
 The only way to avoid the 10% deduction is by waiting until retirement to start making withdrawals.
 If you have no intention of waiting, consider alternative investments like CDs or mutual funds.

 The single most important factor of an index annuity contract is the participation rate — the portion of raw index growth that gets credited to your account.
 The higher this rate, the higher the effective annual yield.
-Participation rates vary from contract to contract, typically ranging from 50%-90%.
+Participation rates vary from contract to contract, typically ranging from 20%-100%.

 Although a 20% participation can be favorable given other factors, don’t over-prioritize no-cap or high minimum rates.
 Because index annuities provide the greatest yield during years of moderate positive market growth, strive to capitalize on the average; leave the peaks and valleys for the insurance company.

 A common pitfall when shopping for index annuities is either getting stuck with a very low cap, or sacrificing more important factors (like participation rate) for an excessively high cap.

 Although point-to-point or high water mark crediting methods have their pros, it’s generally advisable to stick with an annually resetting index annuity.
 This provision – the annual reset – means that any growth experienced during the current year gets locked in, setting the baseline for next year’s calculation.
 With annual reset, if the S&P 500 goes red after a previously positive year, the previous year’s earnings never erode.
 Instead, the insurer is obligated to pay the minimum guaranteed rate.
 “Automatically secured earnings” is a feature of no other investment vehicle, so don’t pass it up.